Skip to main contentSkip to article

 How does the SkyTrain extension affect Clayton?

-The Surrey-Langley SkyTrain extension along Fraser Highway includes a planned Clayton Station roughly between 188 and 192 Streets.
+The Surrey-Langley SkyTrain extension along Fraser Highway includes a planned Clayton Station at 188 Street and Fraser Highway (with the Hillcrest Station at 184 Street the closer stop for the western edge of Clayton).
 Properties within walking distance of the station — particularly townhouses and condos in the surrounding blocks — are most directly affected.
-The line is currently targeted to open in late 2028, and station-area planning has been moving through the City of Surrey OCP process.
+The line is currently targeted to open in late 2029, and station-area planning has been moving through the City of Surrey OCP process.
 Property uplift to walking-distance properties has been visible in recent quarters.

 What's the typical price range for a townhouse in Clayton?